emacs-eaf/emacs-application-framework/README.md

+## EAF Application Screenshots
+You can explore [EAF Screenshots](SCREENSHOT.md) of eaf application to feeling what's it

 # What is Emacs Application Framework?
 Emacs Application Framework is a development framework that developers can develop any PyQt program and integrate into Emacs.